kubernetes-sigs/kind/site/content/docs/contributing/project-scope.md

 however there is some additional work.

 - Improve "kind as a library"
+  - better and more controllable logging
+  - generally more control over output
+  - example usage & documentation
+  - better / tighter API contracts
+- Most of the rest should be covered by improving "kind the binary" outlined above
 - ...

 ### P2: Provide Cheap Bootstrap Clusters for the Cluster-API